fxsih/NOVA/nova_context.md

     - Ensure proper error handling in MusicPlayerServiceImpl
     - Verify network connectivity between app and backend
     - Check logs for any extraction errors in backend

+12. If downloads are failing:
+    - Verify the API base URL is correctly set (not using localhost)
+    - Check storage permissions are granted on Android 10 and below
+    - Verify network connectivity between app and backend
+    - Check that the download directory exists and is writable
+    - Verify proper error handling in download function

+13. If songs don't play from search screen:
+    - Ensure the song is loaded directly in PlayerViewModel, not just navigated to
+    - Check that explicit play() calls are made after loading the song
+    - Verify that both onClick and onPlayPause handlers properly load the song
+    - Check that the search screen is properly collecting state from PlayerViewModel